-Everything about Chateau Trotte Vieille St. Emilion, Premier Grand Cru Classe B, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Trotte Vieille St. Emilion, Premier Grand Cru Classe B with wine tasting notes and wine with food pairing tips.
+Learn all the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Trotte Vieille History, Overview

 Chateau Trotte Vieille is one of the oldest properties in St. Emilion.
 In fact, documents are clearly able to date the formation of the property all the way back to 1453!

 While some estates in Saint Emilion were around at that time, most were not producing wine.
 That is not the case here.
 There are ancient manuscripts that make mention of the vineyards and that wine was already being produced by Trotte Vieille in 1453.

 Trotte Vieille is an interesting name.
 As it did not come from a previous owner, or the commune where the vines are planted, what is the origin?
 While we cannot be sure, the legend that is repeated today states; there was an elderly lady back in the 14th century who was quite the busybody.